-SELECT
+SELECT THE BAIT

-or reputable organizations and solicit sensitive executing malware.
-Bait typically consist of an email with a subject line that entices the user into opening the email, e.g., the subject line contains an organizations had at least one individual who fell victim to a phishing attempt by CISA Assessment teams.
+Threat actors pose as colleagues, acquaintances, or reputable organizations and solicit sensitive information or lure victims into downloading and executing malware.
+Bait typically consist of an email with a subject line that entices the user into opening the email, e.g., the subject line contains an alert, an action, or request for information.
+CISA Phishing Campaign Assessments revealed these most successful subject lines: